 "Thank you," Weiss said, "Now if you guys excuse me, I better get going.
 Maybe we'll see each other soon."

 As the bow wearing girl watched the heiress walk away from the group, she noticed Baltazar staring at her.
-Looking at him, she surprised to see blue, cat-like eyes for a moment before they turned back to their normal brown form.
+Looking at him, she surprised to see his eyes flashing blue briefly, and even his eyes narrowing to slits for just a second, before returning to normal.
 Thinking that she was seeing things, the girl left the group to catch up on her reading.

 Baltazar just stared at the bow wearing girl as she left, feeling something off about her.
-He felt his eyes change for a moment, but he managed to turn them back to normal before the others noticed…at least he hoped.
-He shrugged, figuring that he'll find out eventually.
+He felt something in his eyes as he watched her but shrugged it off, figuring that it wasn't important.
 He then turned his attention to Ruby and Jaune, with an apologetic look on his face.

 "Sorry guys, but I better go follow Weiss," He told the two, "Talking about her family's way of life always brings her mood down so I'm gonna try and cheer her up," He then gave the two a map, "This shows where we're gonna meet.
 See you guys there, ok?"

-Before leaving, he looked over at Weiss's luggage cart and cases, noticing that her dad's servants were already cleaning up the mess and asked if they needed help.
+Before leaving, he looked over at Weiss's luggage cart and cases, noticing that her father's servants were already cleaning up the mess and asked if they needed help.

 Baltazar gave him a smile as well, "It's nice to see you again too, Mr. Mooks."
 And with that he disappeared in a flash of blue light and sparks.